StampyAI/alignment-research-dataset/README.md

 2. `alignment_text`: This is label specific to the arXiv papers.
 We added papers to the dataset using Allen AI's SPECTER model and included all the papers that got a confidence score of over 75%.
 However, since we could not verify with certainty that those papers where about alignment, we've decided to create the `alignment_text` key with the value `"pos"` when we manually labeled it as an alignment text and `"unlabeled"` when we have not labeled it yet.
 Additionally, we've only included the `text` for the `"pos"` entries, not the `"unlabeled"` entries.

+## Running the code

+To update the stampy portion of the dataset, you will need a Coda token. go to coda.io, log in, and generate an API token in your account settings.
+Add restrictions: Doc or table, Read only, for the doc with url https://coda.io/d/_dfau7sl2hmG.
+Then, create a .env file at the root of the alignment research dataset, and write CODA_TOKEN="<coda_token>".
+It will be accessible in align_data/stampy/stampy.py

+When wishing to update the whole dataset, run `python3 main.py fetch_all`.
+You can also fetch a specific subsection of a dataset by its name, for example `python3 main.py fetch --dataset_name stampy`

 ## Contributing

 Join us on EleutherAI's [discord server](https://discord.com/invite/zBGx3azzUn) in the #accelerating-alignment channel.